4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 ```

 *sudo* is needed because flag -sS does a TCP SYN port scan, which needs root privileges.
-If you don't have root privileges(vary rare, as you usually fully own the attacking machine) you can port scan using the *-sT* flag.
+If you don't have root privileges(very rare, as you usually fully own the attacking machine) you can port scan using the *-sT* flag.
 SYN port scan is faster though, as it does not attempt a complete TCP connection but sends raw packages(that's why it needs root privileges).

 By default, 1000 ports were scanned.
 3 open ports found, while 997 are filtered.
 This means that a firewall is running on the target machine.
 For these 997 filtered ports we don't know if a daemon is running at some of them or they are really closed.
 There are techniques to find out but better to start spending our time on the open ports first.